 Greenline Service No. 702 is probably the most comfortable way to get to Windsor for the Castle and for Legoland, especially if you have kids in tow.
-Frequent buses leave from Victoria Colonnades, near London Victoria Coach Station roughly every half hour during the day, seven days a week.
+Frequent buses leave from Victoria Colonnades near London Victoria Coach Station during the day roughly every half hour seven days a week.
 The journey takes about an hour.
-In 2019, round-trip adult tickets cost £19 before noon and £10 after noon.
-Single and day-return (one day round trip) tickets are available for cash from the bus driver and can also be purchased through an app (see below).
+Roundtrip adult tickets cost £19 before noon and £10 after noon.
+Single and day-return (one-day roundtrip) tickets are available for cash from the bus driver and can also be purchased through an app.

 There's a new Green Line 702 app available from Google Play or The App Store.
 Use it to keep up with schedules and delays and to pay for your ticket online.
 The route also accepts contactless payments from UK and European credit and debit cards that offer the facility.
 If you are able to use the app, there's a generous discount on tickets.

 UK Travel Tip: The Legoland connection - There's probably too much to see and do at both Windsor Castle and Legoland Windsor to combine the two attractions in one day trip.
 But if you are staying at the family-friendly Legoland Resort the same Number 702 bus service will ferry you between the main entrance of Legoland Windsor and Windsor castle.
 Check with Reading Buses, on +44 (0)118 959 4000 for schedules and the fare.
 You can buy your tickets from the driver.

 Southwestern Railway operates a direct service to Windsor & Eton Riverside Station from London Waterloo Station every half hour from 5:58 a.m. throughout the day (hourly on Sundays).
 The journey takes just under an hour and round trip winter fares start at £12.40 (in 2018).